American Society of Plastic Surgeons

 K

-• Keloids: Large scars that can be painful or itchy, and may also pucker which can occur anywhere on your body, developing more commonly where there is little underlying fatty tissue, such as on the breastbone or shoulders.
+• Keloids: Large scars that can be painful or itchy, and may also pucker, which can occur anywhere on your body, developing more commonly where there is little underlying fatty tissue, such as on the breastbone or shoulders.

 L

-• Laser resurfacing: A method to change to the surface of the skin that allows new, healthy skin to form at the scar site.
+• Laser resurfacing: A method to change the surface of the skin that allows new, healthy skin to form at the scar site.

 • Laser therapy: An intense beam of light passed over the leg to eliminate spider veins.